Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

 Encouraging considered giving: Raise is all about changing the way students think about charity, and we can only achieve this if students engage consciously with the act of donating.
 By inviting students to give an amount that’s personally significant to them, we hope that all donors will stop and think meaningfully about their decision to donate, and will in turn take this positive, deliberate approach towards giving forward into their future lives.
 This is why we recommend £75, or a donation of any size significant to the donor.

-Impact: Crucially, the recommended £75 amount, coupled with matched funding, allows us to have an exceptionally large impact for a student charity initiative; your £75 donation, when doubled, will be enough to help protect over 170 people from malaria.
+Impact: Crucially, the recommended amount, coupled with matched funding, allows us to have an exceptionally large impact for a student charity initiative; your £75 donation, when doubled, can help protect over 170 people from malaria.

 At Raise, we think very carefully about which charity to recommend (see below), particularly given how much money students are donating.
 However, we recognise that some students may want to join us in celebrating through giving, but would prefer to donate to a different charity.
 This is absolutely fine, but please get in touch with us beforehand so that we are aware.

-Note: All matched funding will still go to Against Malaria Foundation.
+Note: All matched funding will still go to the Against Malaria Foundation.

 At Raise, we think very carefully about which charity to recommend.
 When students are making such significant donations, we want to make sure the money is doing as much good as it possibly can.
 To make our decision, we have taken the advice of independent charity evaluators GiveWell and Giving What We Can, which both rank AMF as one of the most effective charities in the world.